jdrichardsappacad/react-2021/week-14/practices/10a-useEffect-api/README.md

 ## Display the data

+Create a slice of state called `serverData` with an updater function called  `setServerData`.
+There should be no initial value.

 Comment out the `h1` tag that says `No Data to Display`.

 Create another `return` below the commented code.